wswxyq/transformer_EE/README.md

 ## Set up
 PYTHONPATH should be set to the top level directory of the repository.

-For example, if this repo is cloned to /home/user/transformer_EE, then the following should be added to your .bashrc file:
+For example, if this repo is cloned to `/home/user/transformer_EE`, then the following should be added to your `.bashrc` file:
 ```
 export PYTHONPATH=/home/user/transformer_EE:$PYTHONPATH
 ```

-Test that the PYTHONPATH is set correctly by running the following command:
+Test that the `PYTHONPATH` is set correctly by running the following command:
 ```
 echo $PYTHONPATH
 ```